TungYuChiang/fastapi-ecommerce-api/README.md

 ### CI/CD Process

 1. **Code Quality**: All pull requests are automatically checked for code style with Ruff
-2. **Testing**: Automated tests are run against a temporary test environment
+2. **Testing**: Automated tests are run against a temporary test environmen
 3. **Security**: Dependencies are scanned for known vulnerabilities
 4. **Docker Build**: Tests that the Docker image builds successfully